 Such a high amount of investment and growth clearly shows the extent of spending on ed-tech in the country.
 It is also an indication for traditional higher education institutions to integrate better technology to remain relevant in today’s tech-driven world.
 With massive competition from big players, the ed-tech sector investment has to grow considerably to achieve the desired outcome of providing excellent education to students.

-Growth in the technology-driven educational enterprises
+Growth in technology-driven educational enterprises

-Numerous higher educational institutions were taking steps to increasingly introduce technology in the educational sector before the COVID-19 pandemic.
+Numerous higher educational institutions were taking steps to introduce technology in the educational sector before the COVID-19 pandemic.
 It was expected to be a slow and steady process.
 While top colleges and universities were making these changes swiftly, other institutions were struggling to find the right resources.

 Webinars and online courses were not immensely popular among learners.
 Moreover, most of the extracurricular activities in the educational domain were offline.
 Hybrid education was not as popular pre-pandemic as it is now.